 Large orange-yellow thorns display prominently along the branches and sprout from the leaf surface, in a decadent display of wickedness.
 Even the bracts surrounding the fruit have their own mini thorns.

 It’s a plant that says “look at me” and “go away” in the same breath.
 Small purple flowers contrast with the green foliage and orange armor – appearing from late spring and lasting all through summer.

-Suitable for growers in Zones 9-11, this fast-growing, evergreen shrub can reach a mature height of 4 feet tall, with a spread of up to 3 feet.
+Suitable for growers in Zones 9 to 11, this fast-growing evergreen shrub can reach a mature height of four feet, with a spread of up to three feet.

 Plant along fence lines, in borders, in mass plantings of potential pain, or in containers to keep its size in check – just looking at one of these should send most thieves elsewhere!

-Another interesting species, S. atropurpureum, known as “malevolence,” is a sturdy shrub, topping out at 5 feet tall at maturity with a similar spread.
-Dense thorns adorn its dark purple stems and on the top and bottom of the leaves.
+Another interesting species, S. atropurpureum, also known as “malevolence,” is a sturdy shrub, topping out at five feet tall at maturity with a similar spread.
+Dense thorns adorn its dark purple stems and grow on the top and bottom of the leaves.